WHEN THE FIRST DOMINO FALLS

 Two more units still sitting there.

-At least now I know how much they’re going to cost.
+When they go — at least now I know how much they’re going to cost.

-And strangely enough, I found myself at peace about it.
+I found myself at peace about it.

 Somewhere along the way a thought crossed my mind that made me smile.